The Stylic Monoid: A variant of Schensted row insertion

-where $A_i$ is the $i$-th row, viewed as subset of $A$.
-One has $min(A_1)<min(A_2)<min(A_3)\ldots$, since these elements constitute the first column of the $N$-tableau.
-We call {\it $N$-filtration on $A$} such a sequence of subsets of $A$; since $A=A_1$, we also say simply {\it $N$-filtration}.
+since these elements constitute the first column of the $N$-tableau.
+We call {\it $N$-filtration on $A_1$} a sequence of subsets of $A_1$ satisfying (\ref{decreasing}) and (\ref{minima}); when $A_1$ is understood, we also say simply {\it $N$-filtration}.
+Note that the condition on the minima implies that the sequence is {\it strictly decreasing}.

 Conversely, given an $N$-filtration, one associates with it an $N$-tableau, as is easily verified.
 Therefore, $N$-tableaux and $N$-filtrations are in bijection.